Effect of public proceedings

 However, if an undertaking that provides a competition authority with a settlement submission also submits pre-existing information that exists irrespective of the proceedings of a competition authority, such information would not be shielded from subsequent disclosure to private claimants.

 The fact that evidence has been submitted to a competition authority by a third party and that this evidence includes confidential information does not as such exclude disclosure of this evidence.
-When civil courts order the disclosure of evidence containing confidential information, they are, however, required to impose effective measures to protect such confidential information (see question 27 for further details).
+When civil courts order the disclosure of evidence containing confidential information, they are, however, required to impose effective measures to protect such confidential information (see question 27).

 Commencing a private antitrust action